Cody Calafiore: Season 22

 In 2020, Calafiore returned to compete in the show's second All-Star season.
 He was HoH in weeks 1, 8, 9 and 12, giving him a total of 4 HoH victories and reigns.
 He won the PoV in weeks 3, 8, 9 and 11, giving him a total 4 PoV victories.
 He made it to the final 3 without being nominated.
 At the final 3, Calafiore won final HoH, becoming the first ever houseguest to win the final HoH twice, as well as the first ever houseguest to make it to the final 2 without ever going on the block.
 Calafiore won the show by a unanimous 9–0 vote.
-He became just the second houseguest in Big Brother U.S. history to have won in the Final 2 (Big Brother 22) and to have lost in the Final 2 (Big Brother 16) after Dan Gheesling won Big Brother 10 and finished runner-up in Big Brother 14.
+He became just the second houseguest in Big Brother American history to have won in the Final 2 (Big Brother 22) and to have lost in the Final 2 (Big Brother 16) after Dan Gheesling won Big Brother 10 and finished runner-up in Big Brother 14.
 He also became the second ever houseguest not to receive an eviction vote against him and received all the jury votes after Gheesling.